Darth-arcux/Pesmos-Graphing-Calculator/README.md

-# Pesmos---Graphing-Calculator
+# Pesmos-Graphing-Calculator #
 A simple multi-dimensional graphing calculator.

-##This file is important and will be updated throughout the full development cycle of Pesmos##
+# THIS FILE IS IMPORTANT AND WILL BE UPDATED THROUGHOUT THE FULL DEVELOPMENT CYCLE OF PESMOS!!! #

-NOTE: This is the pre-alpha release of Pesmos, a multi-dimensional function grapher, so some bugs may be present.
-Report them to the dev to make sure they are fixed.
+# NOTE: This is the pre-alpha release of Pesmos, a multi-dimensional function grapher, so some bugs may be present.
+Report them to the dev to make sure they are fixed. #

-Utilisation:
+# UTILISATION: #
 (1.)
 Use sqrt() or '**0.5'  to apply square roots and likewise for cubic roots or such.
 (2.)
 Enter the function into the application before you switch modes (i.e. dimensions).
 (3.)
 Notify the dev if you find any other quirks than what is provided here.

-Planned updates:
+# PLANNED UPDATES: #
 For now, just bug fixing, adding icons to some places (like the Taskbar icon) and adding an interactable keyboard to make adding various stuff like sqrt easier.

-FEATURES:
+# FEATURES: #
 - 2D plots of single or multiple functions y = f(x, t).
 - 3D surface plots z = f(x, y, t).
 - Safe parsing of user expressions with SymPy’s lambdify backed by NumPy.